carterldavis2002/QuickQuote/README.md

 ### Administrator

 Administrators access the office worker portal via their credentials.
-They can access all of same functionalities as normal office workers, but they have access to an additional administrator interface, which encompasses the following functionalities:
+They can access all of the same functionalities as normal office workers in addition to an administrator interface, which encompasses the following functionalities:
 - Perform CRUD operations on sales associates
 - Find quotes via a Search form that includes filters containing creation date ranges, the sales associate, the customer, and the quote status (Open, Finalized, Sanctioned, and Ordered)
 - View information for all quotes